JackieChenglongYang/jackiechenglongyang.github.io/_pages/about.md

 About me
 ======
-- I am a PhD student at University of Electronic Science and Technology of China from 2024/09, under the supervision of [Decui Liang]().
+- I am a PhD student at University of Electronic Science and Technology of China from 2024/09.
 Major in management science and engineering.
 - I received Bachelor’s Degree at University of Electronic Science and Technology of China in 2022.
 Major in business administration/Electronic Engineering.

 Reward